almostengr/nsbe-mp.org/docs/eday.md

 ---
 title: Engineering Day (E-Day) At The Park
-imagealt: Engineering Day will be October 16, 2021 from 10AM-2PM
+imagealt: Engineering Day will be August 27, 2022
-imageurl: /images/2021 Virtual EDay Save The Date Flyer.jpg
+imageurl: /images/eday2022.jpg
 ---

 E-Day (Engineering Day) at the Park allows K–12th grade students an opportunity to participate in a number of hands-on activities and experiences focused on Science, Technology, Engineering and Math (S.T.E.M.).

-**Due to the COVID-19 pandemic, Engineering Day will be held virutally this year.**
-**Please check our social media pages for the latest updates.**

-Virtual Engineering Day allows 3rd–12th grade students an opportunity to participate in a number of hands-on S.T.E.M. activities.
+Engineering Day allows 3rd–12th grade students an opportunity to participate in a number of hands-on S.T.E.M. activities.

-## E-Day 2021 Details
+## E-Day 2022 Details

-### Registration

-To register for Virtual Engineering Day, visit
-<a href="http://nsbempvirtualeday2021.eventbrite.com/" target="_blank">our EventBrite page</a>.

-**REGISTRATION CLOSES SEPTEMBER 25, 2021.**

-Registrants will be sent the link for the project(s) that they have registered prior to the meeting start time.

-### Project Supplies

-A limited number of supply kits will be available for pickup.
-Details on project supplies, packet pickup, and virtual access links will be provided to those that have registered closer to the event date.

-Virtual Engineering Day wil be held in 3 grouped sessions.

-### SESSION 1 (October 16, 2021 10:00AM-11:00AM)

-3RD - 5TH GRADE STUDENTS

-PROJECT: TBA

-### SESSION 2 (October 16, 2021 11:30AM - 12:30PM)

-6TH - 8TH GRADE STUDENTS

-PROJECT: TBA

-### SESSION 3 (October 16, 2021 1:00PM - 2:00PM)

-9TH - 12TH GRADE STUDENTS

-PROJECT: TBA
+### When: August 27, 2022; 9AM-1PM

+### Where: Oak Park; 1010 Forest Ave, Montgomery, AL

+### Who: Students of all Ages

+The rest of this years
+details for this year's Engineering Day at the Park have not been finalized at this time.

+Please be sure to check back for details.
+This page will have all of the information about this event.

 ## E-Day 2019 Highlights